Contents

 “We had one person who initially said, ‘No, my stuff’s too hard to automate.
 You won’t be able to.’
 She flat-out refused.
 But a couple of months ago, she came to me and asked, ‘When is my stuff going to be put into the new system?’”

 How did the transformation come about?
 Once again—licensing renewals.
-The former detractor was still printing letters, stuffing envelopes, and waiting on responses through snail mail while her peers in other departments were watching theirs come in automatically.
+The former nay-sayer was still printing letters, stuffing envelopes, and waiting on responses through snail mail.
+But she saw that her peers in other departments were watching theirs come in automatically.
+That was the lightbulb moment she needed to change her mind.

 Listen to Ideas and Concerns